faultywarrior/KFDtool/doc/MX_CONN_MOD_NOTES.md

 * Hirose Pin 4 (BLK) - MX Pin 9 (GND)

 Hirose pins 1, 5, and 6 should NOT be connected to anything (leave floating)

-Do not attach both the MX connector to a keyloader and the Hirose connector to the KFDtool at the same time.
-It will not damage anything, however, keyload operations may fail.